caseyg/awesome/README.md

 ## C++

-*   [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Chat with Local LLMs on Any Device
+*   [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Run Local LLMs on Any Device.
+Open-source and available for commercial use.

 *   [typesense/typesense](https://github.com/typesense/typesense) - Open Source alternative to Algolia + Pinecone and an Easier-to-Use alternative to ElasticSearch ⚡ 🔍 ✨ Fast, typo tolerant, in-memory fuzzy Search Engine for building delightful search experiences